Eneru/vscode-python-datascience-template/README.md

 code .
 ```

+> If you want to use JupyterLab, you must uncomment the installation, execution on container start and appPort in .devcontainer/devcontainer.json.

 You should reopen VSCode in a devcontainer.

 Then give the rights to your user to the files that will be overwritten: